The Best Renters Insurance Companies in Seattle

 It's important to consider customer service reviews along with the cost of insurance when shopping for a renters policy.

-You can count on a company with great reviews to provide an easy claims process, which means you'll be able to get your life back to normal quickly if you experience an emergency.
+You can count on a company with great reviews to have an easy claims process.
+That means your life will go back to normal quickly if you have an emergency.
 On the other hand, you might end up paying more to replace your stuff if you choose a company with a reputation for bad service.

 Frequently asked questions